 Question 13: Earlier in the meeting you mentioned the benefits of taking the high road, treating the customers the right way, etc. There’s a sense, which may or may not be true, but there is a sense that in China there’s more moral flexibility in business, less respect for the rule of law, and less transparency than there is in the West.
 Do you share that concern?

 Charlie: Well, I’m naturally more comfortable in my own country, with its traditions, than I am into what’s evolved out of Chinese communism.
-But I admire…Considering where they were, mired in this Malthusian poverty and also mired in some ignorance, and that leader who said I don’t care if they get as black or white, I want to know if it catches mice.
+But I admire…Considering where they were, mired in this Malthusian poverty and also mired in some ignorance, and that leader who said I don’t care if the cat is black or white, I want to know if it catches mice.
 That was one smart leader.
 And I think that that smart leader of yesteryear has other leaders now who are as smart, and I think they’re going to keep improving.
 I even think the Chinese may get over their crazy love of gambling.
 I once talked to a bunch of Chinese leaders.
 (And I tell you, I got to Feng Shui) and I said, “Get over it.”
 Pure superstition.

 Question 14: Any secret of longevity tips?
 And how many hours do you work a day?
 How do you stay so current with all the information as a lifelong learner?